 What this means: cordyceps protects the body even at the most minute level and could even help it age more gracefully.

-CORDYCEPS COULD HELP BOOST IMMUNITY
+HELP BOOST IMMUNITY

 One of the very best benefits from healthier mitochondria and less free radicals is an automatic enhancement of immunity.

 When foreign harmful cells build up or if mitochondria aren’t allowed to do the cleanup they are designed to do, the result tends to be chronic inflammation.
 The body copes with this by rectifying it through the immune system.